baraverkstad/upstate/README.md

 ## Configuration

+The processes to check are configured in a single `upstate.conf` file or an `upstate.conf.d` directory with partial config files.
+These files are located based on the binary location or the current working dir.
+As an alternative the `UPSTATE_CONF` environment variable may point to either a file or directory with configuration.

-The processes to check are configured in `/etc/upstate.conf` or `/usr/local/etc/upstate.conf` with one line per process.
+The configuration files should contain one line per process.
 Comment or blank lines are ignored.
 Each line contains the process or service name, pid file and an optional command-line argument to match: